developer-zebra/developer-zebra-site/src/ehs/4-1/guide/features/index.md

 This guide covers advanced EHS features such as Kiosk Mode and EHS Logging.
 It assumes a working knowledge of Enterprise Home Screen and use of its [Advanced Settings](../settings) through direct manipulation of the `enterprisehomescreen.xml` config file.
 For those not familiar with these procedures, please refer to the [About](../about) and [Setup](../setup) pages and the [Advanced Settings Guide](../settings) before continuing.

-<b>Note</b>: Many of the capabilities of EHS can be accomplished manually on the device, programmatically through [EMDK](../../../../emdk-for-android) or remotely using [StageNow](../../../../stagenow) or a third-party Enterprise Mobile Management (EMM) system (if supported by that EMM system).
+<b>Note</b>: Many of the device-securing capabilities of EHS can be accomplished manually on the device, programmatically through [EMDK](../../../../emdk-for-android) or remotely using [StageNow](../../../../stagenow) or a third-party Enterprise Mobile Management (EMM) system (if supported by that EMM system).
 EHS simply puts the capabilities into a single tool.

-> **Note**: Secure Mode is discontinued in EHS 3.0 and higher.
+> **Note**: Secure Mode is discontinued in EHS 3.0 and later.

 -----

 ## Multi-user Mode

-EHS 3.1 and higher supports Multi-user Mode on devices running Android 8.x Oreo and higher.
+EHS 3.1 and later supports Multi-user Mode on devices running Android 8.x Oreo and later.
 The feature works through the concept of User Profiles, which allow for Primary, Secondary and Guest users, each with different sets of apps, capabilities and access privileges.
 In EHS, Multi-user Mode behaves as indicated below.

 **When multi-user mode is employed on devices running Android Pie**, app icons sometimes do not appear on the Secondary user's Home screen when repeatedly switching between Primary and Secondary users.
 This can be addressed by logging in as the primary user then logging in as the secondary user, or rebooting the device.